-- 1. The purpose of this paper is to seek approval from the Cabinet on the determination of the pattern of school term and holiday dates for the school year 2024/2025 and to note the outcomes of the consultation process that has been followed. - 2.
-Following a public consultation for the 2019/2020 school year, the Isle of Wight Council introduced a two-week October half term break and used the same approach in the following school year. - 3.
+- 1. The purpose of this paper is to seek approval from the Cabinet on the determination of the pattern of school term and holiday dates for the school year 2025/2026 and to note the outcomes of the consultation process that has been followed. - 2.
+Following a public consultation for the 2019/2020 school year, the Isle of Wight Council introduced a two-week October half term break and has used the same approach in the following school years. - 3.
 In Spring 2022, the Council carried out a further consultation with all stakeholders on views of the two-week October half term break.
 Specifically, respondents were asked to state their preferred length of that break, choosing between three options.
 After responses had been analysed, schools and professional bodies were asked for comments on proposed term and holiday dates which had been designed using the public consultation response that preferred a two-week October half term break. - 4.
-The setting of the 2024/2025 calendar has not made any changes to the October half term which therefore remains as two weeks. - 5.
-This report provides two options that were subject to consultation regarding the timing of the summer half term holiday.
-Option one with no changes to previous the year (retention of the May half term) and option two with a slightly later summer half term commencing the first week of June.
+The setting of the 2025/2026 calendar has not made any changes to the October half term which therefore remains as two weeks.